-You may have read the title of this blog and thought that it was about sperm, or that I wrote spermidine or spermine twice.
-The two words are nearly identical, but they are the names of two distinct molecules.
-As you’ve probably guessed by their names, they were originally found in sperm.
-Anton van Leeuwenhoek, the microscopy pioneer, described crystals in dried human semen in 1678, and named them spermine and spermidine.
+You may have read the title and assumed this blog was about sperm, or that we accidentally wrote the same word twice.
+The two words are nearly identical, but they name two distinct molecules.
+As you might guess, they were first found in sperm: Anton van Leeuwenhoek, the pioneer of microscopy, described crystals in dried human semen in 1678 and named them spermine and spermidine.

-To maintain these concentrations, the cell must be actively converting the polyamines up and down the pathway.
-On this pathway, putrescine is converted into spermidine by spermidine synthase, an enzyme, that adds a propylamine group.
-Spermidine is converted into spermine by spermine synthase, another enzyme, which adds another propylamine group.
-Different enzymes remove these propylamine groups to maintain particular levels of each polyamine.
+To maintain them, the cell constantly converts polyamines up and down the pathway.
+Putrescine is converted into spermidine by the enzyme spermidine synthase, which adds a propylamine group.
+Spermidine is then converted into spermine by spermine synthase, which adds another.
+Other enzymes remove those groups to keep each polyamine at its target level.

 References: